House Wrap Types and Installation Tips

 - Grade D building paper—Made of asphalt-impregnated kraft paper, this house wrap is commonly used under stucco siding.

 - Polyolefin fabric—"Plastic" house wraps typically are made of woven polyethylene or polypropylene fibers.

 - Liquid WRB—These tar-like liquids are applied with a paint roller or spray equipment and can serve as an air barrier.

 - Rigid foam—Some types of rigid foam insulation board can serve as a WRB if they are properly sealed.

 - WRB sheathing—Sheathing panels made of oriented strandboard (OSB) with special coatings can serve as both sheathing and WRB; installation includes sealing all panel joints with the manufacturer's tape.

 House Wrap Installation Tips

-- All seams must be properly sealed with a special tape provided by the house wrap manufacturer.
+- Seal all seams with a special tape provided by the house wrap manufacturer.